cloverinteractive/dotfiles/README.md

 * mpd
 * mpc

-You can install each of this with a simple `port install <package>`.
+You can install each of this with a simple `brew install <package>`.

 ## Pry